acolote1998/humble-gladiators-2/docs/TO DOs.md

 - [ ] impement hero inventory, equippment / removing equippment function

-- [ ] Implement back of cards generation on campaign creation

 - [ ] Improve AI accuracy for content generation :
   - [ ] Sometimes we are generating a weapon and it generates something that would fit more like an armor, and things like that.
 Needs to stick to the category better
   - [ ] Make sure the AI really does not promise in-game effects in names or descriptions